2021 American League Division Series: Background

-The Houston Astros clinched the American League West on September 30, and secured the second-seed in the AL postseason with a 95–67 record.
+The Houston Astros clinched the American League West on September 30 and secured the second-seed in the AL postseason with a 95–67 record.
 The Chicago White Sox clinched the American League Central on September 23, and secured the third-seed in the AL postseason with a 93–69 record.
-Houston won the season series over Chicago, five games to two.
+Houston won the season series over Chicago, 5–2.
 This was the first ever League Division Series that featured a World Series re-match; the White Sox swept the Astros in the 2005 World Series, when Houston was a member of the National League.
 This also makes it the first time ever this has occurred in the American League, and only the second time ever, the first being in the 2011 National League Championship Series, when the 1982 World Series opponents, the Milwaukee Brewers and the St. Louis Cardinals, played each other, after the Cardinals beat the Brewers in the latter series, 29 years earlier.

 The Rays made their third straight postseason appearance, the Astros made their fifth straight appearance (and sixth in seven seasons), and this was the White Sox' second straight appearance.
-The Red Sox had last reached the postseason three season prior, when they won the 2018 World Series.
+The Red Sox had last reached the postseason three seasons prior, when they won the 2018 World Series.